Lucky

 What if you had the winning lottery ticket that would change your life forever, but you couldn't cash it in?

-Lucky Armstrong is tough, talented and in real trouble.
-Having just pulled off a million-dollar heist with her boyfriend, she's preparing to start a brand new life, complete with new identity, when everything goes sideways.
-Suddenly Lucky finds herself completely alone, without the help of either her father or her boyfriend, the two figures from whom she's learned the art of the scam.
+Lucky Armstrong is in real trouble.
+Having just pulled off a million-dollar heist with her boyfriend, she's preparing to start a brand-new life when everything goes sideways.
+Suddenly Lucky finds herself completely alone, without the help of either her father or her boyfriend - from whom she's learned the art of the scam.

-When Lucky discovers that a lottery ticket she bought on a whim is worth millions, her elation is tempered by one big problem: cashing in the winning ticket means she'll be arrested for her crimes.
+When Lucky discovers that a lottery ticket she bought on a whim is worth millions, her elation is tempered by one big problem: cashing it in means she'll be arrested for her crimes.

 As Lucky tries to avoid capture and make a future for herself, she must find a way to confront her own past and learn what it means to be independent and honest . . . before her luck runs out.